Suutei tsai

+Suutei tsai (сүүтэй цай (cyryllic) (Mongolian script) [ˈsuːtʰeː ˈt͡sʰɛː] (IPA)) is a traditional Mongolian beverage made from tea, milk, millet and salt.

-The drink is also known as süütei tsai, tsutai tsai, or Mongolian salty tea.
+The drink is also known as süütei tsai, tsutai tsai, salt tea, or Mongolian salty tea.

 Preparation

 The ingredients to suutei tsai are typically water, milk, tea leaves and salt.
 A simple recipe might call for one quart of water, one quart of milk, a tablespoon of green tea, and one teaspoon of salt.
-But the ingredients often vary.
+However the ingredients often vary.
 Some recipes use green tea while others use black tea.
 Some recipes even include butter or fat.
 Milk in Mongolia is typically fresh, whole milk, and using half milk and half cream instead of only processed milk produces a rich beverage close to the authentic.
-The amount of salt in the tea is also often varied.
+The amount of salt in the tea is often varied.
 Another common addition to suutei tsai is fried millet.

+Occasionally, tail fat is added to increase richness and flavor.

 The way of preparing the drink can also vary.
 The traditional way of cooking it includes stirring it by scooping it up while it is boiling and pouring it back in from a height.
 However, many today omit this step.

 The tea that the Mongolians use for suutei tsai commonly comes from a block.
 The block consists of a lower quality of tea that is made up of stems or inferior tea leaves and is compressed into a block that can be easily stored.
 When needed, the tea is chipped off and added to the suutei tsai.